awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 1. For servers and VMs in a hybrid environment, verify that you completed the activation process\.
 For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Note**
 Systems Manager requires accurate time references in order to perform its operations\.
-If your instance's date and time aren't set correctly, they may not match the signature date of your API requests\.
+If your instance's date and time aren't set correctly, they might not match the signature date of your API requests\.
 For more information, see [Use cases and best practices](systems-manager-best-practices.md)\.

 **Note**
 When instance tags are created or edited, it takes up to an hour for the table filter to reflect those changes\.